 Quick view Baptisia False Indigo Baptisia is easy to grow and will thrive with little maintenance.
 There are many potential applications in the landscape including meadow plantings, as a backdrop in borders, or as a specimen.
 Plants are very long-lived once established.
 Zones:...

-Quick view Gaillardia Arizona Sun Blanket Flower These perennials require little care once established.
+Quick view Gaillardia Blanket Flower Arizona Sun These perennials require little care once established.
 They are heat tolerant and actually prefer to be grown in poorer soils.
 They get their name from the manner in which they used to blanket North American prairies with their blooms.
 They can still be...

 Quick view Asclepias Tuberosa Butterfly Weed Following the fabulous flowers, green fruits develop which rupture to reveal seeds with long, silvery-white, silky hairs reminiscent of its cousin, common milkweed.
 These are great to use in dried flower arrangements.
 Zones: 3,4,5,6,7,8,9